 However, you don’t need a bank account to get a prepaid card.
 You must load funds onto the card to use it and you can only spend the money that is on the card at any time.
 This means there is no credit involved and therefore it is a good option for someone who can’t open a bank account due to credit difficulties.

 Suits Me® is much more than just a prepaid card.
-Suits Me® provides account holders with a current account that is packed full of banking features including the option to make payment transfers, manage direct debits, set up standing orders and more.
+Suits Me® provides account holders with an account that is packed full of banking-like features including the option to make payment transfers, manage direct debits, set up standing orders and more.

-All banking features can be managed through online banking and our mobile banking app that is available to download from both the Apple Store and Google Play Store.
+All banking-like features can be managed through your online account and our mobile app that is available to download from both the Apple Store and Google Play Store.
 All account holders will also receive a contactless Mastercard® debit card that can be used in over 24 million places worldwide.

 Applying for a Suits Me® account is quick and easy and only takes minutes using our online application form.
 Your account will be open within 20 minutes of completing the application and you will gain instant access to your account and our mobile app to start managing your money.
 Your contactless debit card will arrive in the post within 3-5 working days.